-Lock User Interface.
+- Lock User Interface.
 Default off.
 Can be activated to freeze the current mix state.
-Faders, buttons and knobs relating to the mix state cannot be moved anymore.
+Faders, buttons and knobs relating to the mix state cannot be moved anymore. - Enter Password (Windows only).
+Secures the locked user interface with an additional password.

-21.7.1 Store for Current or All Users (Windows)
+21.7.1 Store for Current or All Users